lferru/sql-boxes/README.md

 python3 sql-touhou.py

 As of now, this script requires the PIL, sqlite3, and subprocess modules.
-It also assumes you have the vlc and display commands available on your system.
+It also assumes you have the vlc and display (a part of ImageMagick) commands available on your terminal.

 The characters in this database are from the Touhou video game series.